 Leasing is another option for businesses that can’t afford or prefer not to purchase necessary equipment outright.
 Instead of borrowing money to purchase the equipment, with a lease, you’re paying a fee to essentially rent the equipment.
 At the end of a lease, you will not own the equipment like you will at the end of a loan, though some leasing companies do offer options that allow you to purchase the equipment at a discount when the lease term is up.

-A lease does not require a down payment like a loan does, which can be attractive to businesses that prefer to invest their money elsewhere.
-A lease usually features lower monthly payments than a loan, but it can be more expensive in the long term, since you generally don’t come away with anything at the end of the lease.
-There are some leases that offer the option to buy the equipment at the end for an extreme discount, like for $1 or 10 percent of the fair market value, but these leases are much more expensive on a monthly basis because interest is tacked on to each payment.
+A lease does not require a down payment like a loan does.
+That can be attractive to businesses that prefer to invest their money elsewhere.
+A lease usually features lower monthly payments than a loan.
+Unfortunately, it can be more expensive in the long term.
+This is because you generally don’t come away with anything at the end of the lease.
+There are some leases that offer the option to buy the equipment at the end for an extreme discount, like for $1 or 10 percent of the fair market value.
+However, these leases are much more expensive on a monthly basis because lending companies tack on interest to each payment.

 Some businesses prefer to lease equipment because the terms are more flexible than a loan.
-It can also be a smart choice when the equipment is not long-lasting and will need to be replaced within a couple of years, such as a software platform or medical device.
+It can also be a smart choice when the equipment is not long-lasting and will need to be replaced within a couple of years.
+Examples include a software platform or medical device.

 Lease payments are tax deductible for a business unless the lease you choose is designed for your eventual purchase of the equipment.